78 18 47

 Over many decades eastern countries such as Libya, Saudi Arabia, Lebanon, Turkey, India, Jordan and Egypt have drawn on the speed-focused Iraqi breeding program for new blood.

-In this book, the most desirable Iraqi arabians strains are outlined, and early famous arabians in history are noted.
+In this book, the most desirable Iraqi arabian strains are outlined, and early famous arabians in history are noted.

 “Many of the characteristics are artificial and have been created by genetic engineering to suit specific and largely Western tastes.
 A number of modern characteristics are totally different from what the ancient Arabs preferred and regarded as a sign of purity and nobility of the horse,” he says.